-- Executive Committee Member Saudi national - Qualifications and experience:
+- Executive Committee Member

+- Saudi national

+- Qualifications and experience:

-holds a Bachelor's Degree in Financial Management from the American University in the United Arab Emirates in 2017.
-He currently holds several positions, including Managing Director of Takatuf Holding Group Company, Chairman of the Board of Directors of IIB Management Company in Singapore, Member of the Board of Directors of Al Fursan Travel Company, the Chairman of Al-Tawfiq for Plastic Industries& Woven Sacks Ltd., the Chairman of the Board of Directors of the Saudi Event Management & Marketing Company, and the Chairman of the Board of Directors of the Kafeef Organization in Riyadh.
-Prior to that he held several positions, including Director of the Mada Textile Factory Project, and Financial Director for the Industrial Department of Alholds a Bachelor's Degree in Accounting from King Saud University in the Kingdom of Saudi Arabia, in 1995, a Master Degree in Financial Accounting from the University of Southampton in the United States of America, in 2003, and a Ph.D.
+holds a Bachelor's Degree in Accounting from King Saud University in the Kingdom of Saudi Arabia, in 1995, a Master Degree in Financial Accounting from the University of Southampton in the United States of America, in 2003, and a Ph.D.
 Degree in Accounting and Auditing from Cardiff University, in the United Kingdom in 2006.
 He is currently the CEO of Al Rajhi Bank, and previously held several positions, including Chairman of the Operations Group and Finance Director at Al Rajhi Bank.

-34 Investment Committee
+Investment Committee